JayRovacsek/nix-config/.github/README.md

 Notes about deployment diagram:

 - nix-topology does not currently render all services in use, but does do a great job in presenting the more common services thus far & is awesome in engaging proposed changes that would benefit the community
-- the diagram is centered around my home-lab only.
+- the diagram is centred around my home-lab only.
 Configurations that deploy to AWS, Linode and more exist but are excluded from the diagram for now

 ![Topology of Deployment](../resources/deployment.svg)